hidro0091/languages/README.md

 # languages
-so i make languages (not proglangs, like uh actual languages :))
+so i make languages (not proglangs, like uh conlangs :))

 LIST OF LANGUAGES: